repetere/jsonx/manual/creating-react-components-and-component-libraries.md

 -  [1.
 Class Components](#class-component) - Use `jsonx._jsonxComponents.getReactClassComponent` and JXM to create React Class Components with JSON
 -  [2.
 Function Components](#function-component) - Use `jsonx._jsonxComponents.getReactFunctionComponent` and JXM to create React Function Components with JSON.
 Because JSONX can uses React under the hood, all React features are available (e.g. Hooks, Lazy and Suspense).
 -  [3.
 Dynamic Components](#dynamic-component) - Use `jsonx._jsonxComponents.DynamicComponent` is a special component that renders components after fetching data.
+-  [4.
+Form Components](#form-component) - Use `jsonx._jsonxComponents.FormComponent` is a special component that create forms with react-hook-form.

 ## <a name="class-component">1.
 Class Components </a>